yaakov123/hagana/README.md

 There have been a few attempts to solve this, but in my opnion the existing solutions are not enough.

-- Snyk/Dependabot - Look up packages to see if any vulnerabilities have been reported to public CVE databases
+- Snyk/Dependabot - Look up packages to see if any vulnerabilities have been reported to public CVE databases.
+This is clearly not enough to stop an active supply chain attack.

 - Socket.dev - Which actually does deep inspection into what each package in your supply chain does and gives you deep insights (e.g. package uses network, etc.).
 I actually really like what Socket is doing, but it's still not enough.